alexch/rerun/README.md

 Unix `SIGINT` and `SIGKILL` signals, you're sure the restarted app is really acting just like it was when you ran it from the command line the first time.

-By default only `*.{rb,js,css,coffee,scss,sass,erb,html,haml,ru}` files are watched.
+By default only `*.{rb,js,css,coffee,scss,sass,erb,html,haml,ru,slim,md}` files are watched.
 Use the `--pattern` option if you want to change this.

 As of version 0.7.0, we use the Listen gem, which tries to use your OS's